ChalmersSCG/bylaws/README.md

 ### Major changes

-For changes of the bylaws concerning \[sec:vision\] (),
-\[sec:changingbylaws\] () or \[sec:dissolve\] (), two consecutive annual
-meetings must support the change.
+For changes of the bylaws concerning Vision, Changing bylaws or Dissolving the society, two consecutive annual meetings must support the change.
 In order for an extra annual meeting to approve said changes, it needs to be held at least one month apart from the ordinary annual meeting that also intends to approve the changes.

-Dissolving the society {#sec:dissolve}
+Dissolving the society
 ======================

 The society may only be dissolved by two consecutive annual meetings,